reeddunkle/reeddunkle.github.io/_posts/2016-05-03-Python-Map.md

 The `map()` method is a way to apply the effect of a function on every element in an iterable.
 It iterates over the iterable, and passes each element in turn into the function you provide it.
 Each of these return values are appended to a (new) list, which `map()` returns.

-A simple fact about `map()` that I found useful: The iterable it returns will always be the same size as the original.

 ### Exercise 7.1: Make a custom map

 **Instructions**

 - Build a function called `my_map` that takes a function and an interable as arguments.
-- The function it takes as an argument should be a function that takes something as an input, does something to it, and returns the changed element
+- For this example, make the function it that map takes as an argument a function that takes something as an input, does something to it, and returns the changed element.
+Examples:
     - It takes a number and returns the number squared
     - It takes a string and returns the string reversed
     - ...etc.